-Data Sources Data Requirements Warehouse and shipping recordsRequisition and issue vouchers Sum of the quantity of cases/kilograms delivered during a specified time period Time sheets/human resources billing records.
-Total number of person-hours for part- and/or full-time staff during the same period.
+Data Sources Data Requirements Warehouse and shipping records Requisition and issue vouchers Time sheets/human recourses hilling records Sum of the quantity of cases/kilograms delivered during a specified time period Total number of person-hours for part- and/or full-time • Time sneets/numan resources billing records. staff during the same period.